sachinB94/StoreSocial/README.md

 1. 'userlist': keeps track of each user with respective phonelist
 2. 'deleted_userlist': keeps track of the deleted accounts -- recover option will be added later
 3. 'errorhandler': stores errors in respect to errno.

-remove phone no. and email not working currently